 Golden Retrievers of Camelot House - Golden Retriever Puppies

-The cost of a Camelot House pup at 8 1/2 weeks of age is $2,800.
+The cost of a pup at 8 1/2 weeks of age is $3,500.
 Should you need to delay the time to pick up your pup, please let us know in advance.
 There is a $35 fee per each extra day the pup remains with us after the set pick up time for the litter.

 On occasion, an older pup or dog is available, one that is house trained, one that may be better suited for a home where there is a preference not to go through the early training of a pup and all that entails.
-These dogs range in price from $3,600 to $4,500.
+They range in price from $3,800 to $5,000.

 We register the pups as a litter via the AKC.
 Owners are given a specified time in which to decide upon a registered name for their pup where they will be asked to utilize the litter theme and the kennel name.
 We will then register each pup individually on-line for the owners.
-The AKC has a link that gives guidelines for naming dogs with a place to do a name check. https://www.apps.akc.org//apps/reg/namecheck/. .
+The AKC has a link that gives guidelines for naming dogs and has a search bar to verify valid dog names for registration.

-All Camelot House puppies are microchipped with 134.2 kHz (ISO) microchips from the AKC Reunite organization.
+All puppies are microchipped with 134.2 kHz (ISO) microchips from the AKC Reunite organization.

-At 7 1/2 weeks of age, the pups are individually evaluated with the APET (Avidog Puppy Evaluation Test).
+At 7 1/2 weeks of age, the pups are given individual temperament evaluations.
 These evaluations are an important tool in determining placement of pups with the families that best match their traits.
 Our goal is to place pups in environments where they will thrive.
 We believe in best fit and have been very successful with this method.
 We do not place pups based upon pick of the litter.
 Owners will be asked for detailed information regarding their lifestyle and what they are looking for in a pup.
 This information will be utilized with the temperament evaluations to determine best fit.
 This is not done prior to 7 1/2 weeks of age because the pups need time to mature in order to truly evaluate their personalities.